 RA-LIN began business in 1972.
 Ray Fulford, and his wife Linda, decided to build a commercial construction company that would be highly competitive in the marketplace.
-It would be a construction company that would deliver a hassle free experience for the Owner removing as much of the worry out of the building process as possible.
+It would be a construction company that would deliver a hassle-free experience for the Owner removing as much of the worry out of the building process as possible.
 They hoped the Owners would talk about their experience with others and recommend their work.
 The plan worked well.
-Over four decades later, RA-LIN is a respected member of the southeastern business community and has endured and prospered through many economic twists and turns.
+Nearly five decades later, RA-LIN is a respected member of the southeastern business community and has endured and prospered through many economic twists and turns.

 RA-LIN’s diverse experience over the years has included many office and corporate building projects, cultural and civic buildings, medical office buildings and surgical centers, hospitality and multi-family and student projects, K-12 and higher education projects, athletic facilities, and manufacturing and industrial projects.